-Before you can use the virtual caddie, you must play five rounds with Approach club tracking sensors or enable the Club Prompt setting (Activity Settings, page 45), and upload your scorecards.
+Before you can use the virtual caddie, you must play five rounds with Approach club tracking sensors or enable the Club Prompt setting (Activity Settings, page 56), and upload your scorecards.
 For each round, you must connect to a paired phone with the Garmin Golf app.
 The virtual caddie provides recommendations based on the hole, wind data, and your past performance with each club.

 - 1 Displays the club or club combination recommendation for the hole.
-You can select \checkmark or \gt to view other club options. - 2 Displays the average number of strokes expected to score with the club recommendation. - Displays the shot dispersion area for your next shot with the club recommendation, based on your shot history with the club. - NOTE: If the shot dispersion area overlaps with the green, the shot's chances of reaching the green will display as a percentage.
+You can select \checkmark or \gt to view other club options. - 2 Displays the average number of strokes expected to score with the club recommendation. - For watches with an AMOLED screen: Displays the shot dispersion area for your next shot with the club recommendation, based on your shot history with the club. - NOTE: If the shot dispersion area overlaps with the green, the shot's chances of reaching the green will display as a percentage. - For watches with an MIP screen: Displays the aim direction for your next shot with the club recommendation, based on your shot history with the club.